Chen-Yulin/Besiege-Modern-Docs-Src/docs/intro.md

 - `WIRELESS`        receive wireless signal and output it

 ### Executors
-All of the executors has input pins.
+All of the executors has input ports.
 Equipped with wireless mode(except for steering hinge).
 - `KEY EMULATOR`    emulate holding key
 - `STEERING HINGE`  steer to the given angle